Table of Contents

 Sri Yantra and Vaastu: The Art of Architecture

 There is a deep connection between the Sri Yantra and the Ancient Art of Vaastu, a traditional Indian system of architecture.
 It’s also specifically mentioned in the traditional texts known as the Vaastu Shastra.
 Even now, if any building construction is based on Vaastu, it must essentially have Sri Yantra in it.

 In this way, the Sri Yantra is said to bring good fortune, wealth and prosperity into one’s life.
-Regular practice of the meditation calms the mind, bringing mental stability and if you focus on each element of the symbol, it’s believed to give deeper enlightenment on a specific deity.
+Regular practice of meditation calms the mind, bringing mental stability, and if you focus on each element of the symbol, it’s believed to give deeper enlightenment on a specific deity.

 Sri Yantra in Fashion and Jewelry

 The Sri Yantra is a highly popular and sacred symbol used in fashion and jewelry.
-Most popular jewelry items include charms, pendants and earrings but it’s also seen on bracelets and rings.
-There are also many types of unique clothing items featuring this symbol that are designed and sold around the world for men, women and children.
-Below is a list of the editor’s top picks featuring the Sri Yantra symbol.
+Most popular jewelry items include charms, pendants, and earrings, but it’s also seen on bracelets and rings.
+There are also many types of unique clothing items featuring this symbol that are designed and sold around the world for men, women, and children.

 The Sri Yantra continues to be highly sacred and revered by Hindus from all corners of the globe and is often considered to hold the answer to all problems and negativity in life.
 It’s believed that any person who uses the Sri Yantra can achieve greater peace, affluence, success and harmony.